Your sales team takes calls.

 Conversational intelligence tools allow salespeople to record and transcribe their calls and surface insights from the transcribed text.

-There has been decades' worth of evolution in the space of conversational intelligence in just a few short years.
+There has been decades' worth of evolution in the space of conversational AI in just a few short years.

 To begin with, calls and recordings went from audio-first to video-first.

-Then came transcriptions that helped salespeople read through what happened in a call and search for specific words or phrases that were mentioned.
+Transcriptions then emerged, allowing salespeople to read through call content and search for specific words or phrases mentioned.

 Next came transcription analysis.
 It enables salespeople to surface keywords and topics discussed with their prospects.
 It also attempts to automatically capture the next steps and questions reasonably accurately.